-The position of a Jewish presence in England and Britain after 1656 is ambiguous.
-Although the Whitehall Conference agreed in 1665 that there was no legal impediment to Jewish return Jewish re-admission had not been officially effected.
-Sephardi Jews were in a precarious situation as foreigners with no legal rights.
-There were several areas of danger.
-Jewish merchants were involved with political events within Cromwell’s English Republic and subsequently with the restored monarchy.
-They became enmeshed in tangled relationships between the competing ambitions of England, Spain, Portugal and Holland.
+The position of Jews in Britain after 1656 was ambiguous.
+Although the Whitehall Conference of 1655 agreed that there was no legal impediment to Jewish return, Jewish re-admission had not been officially effected.
+Sephardi Jews living in London were in a precarious situation as foreigners with no legal rights.
+There were several areas of danger: Jewish merchants were involved with political events within Cromwell’s English Republic and subsequently with the restored monarchy.
+They also became enmeshed in tangled relationships between the competing ambitions of England, Spain, Portugal and Holland.

 Listen: Cromwell, Charles II and the Jews,